+The companion to prayer is meditation.
+What is meditation?
 Meditation is the term used for the act of being still and quieting the endless chatter inside our heads so that divine answers and/or inspiration from God can reach us.

 Our Father, which art in heaven, hallowed be Thy name.